rmsk2/rustpwman/README.md

 SHA-256( password | salt | password )
 ```

-where `salt` is a 10 byte random value and `|` symbolizes concatenation.
+where `salt` is a random value of appropriate length and `|` symbolizes concatenation.
 It is possible to select another password based key derivation function.
 Currently the `scrypt` PBKDF is used when the CLI parameter `--scrypt` is provided.

 # Functionality